 The Cordell Hull Birthplace and Museum is a 55-acre historic park located on the Highland Rim, near Byrdstown, north of Cookeville, close to the Kentucky border.

 The park also features the beautiful Bunkum Cave Loop Trail that leads to an overlook and the actual entrance to historic Bunkum Cave where Cordell Hull's father made moonshine in the 19th century.
 The trail is rated moderate due to many gentle hills.
 The hike to the overlook is 3/4 mile (1.5 miles roundtrip), and the hike to the cave entrance is an additional one-half mile (2.5 miles roundtrip).
 Meandering through the mixed deciduous forest, the hiker may be able to view a variety of plant and animal life.
-Spring wildflowers in late March - early May are exceptional.
+Spring wildflowers in late March--early May are exceptional.
 The view of the cave is most impressive, the entrance measures 100 feet wide and 50 feet tall.
-The Bunkum Cave is open to the public between April and September.
+The Bunkum Cave is open to the public from May 1 to August 31.

 Cordell Hull (October 2, 1871-July 23, 1955) was born in a log cabin in Pickett County, Tennessee, the third of the five sons of William and Elizabeth (Riley) Hull.
 His father was a farmer and subsequently a lumber merchant.
 The only one of the five boys who showed an interest in learning, Cordell wanted to be a lawyer.
 He obtained his elementary school training in a one-room school that his father had built in nearby Willow Grove; then for a period of about three years, he attended in succession the Montvale Academy at Celina, Tennessee, the Normal School at Bowling Green, Kentucky, and the National Normal University at Lebanon, Ohio.
 He received a law degree in 1891 after completing a one-year course at Cumberland University in Lebanon, Tennessee.